avoelkl/IP-Symcon-vape-LCARS/README.md

 Update Instructions
 -------------------------
-If you already have the Vape_LCARS theme installed (with Git), you can update it the following way:
+If you already have the IP-Symcon-vape-LCARS theme installed (with Git), you can update it the following way:

 1. Go to your IP-Symcon folder: for ex.
-C:\IP-Symcon\webfront\user\skins\Vape_LCARS
+C:\IP-Symcon\webfront\user\skins\IP-Symcon-vape-LCARS
 2. Open Git Bash (right click in the explorer windows, select "Git Bash" from menu)
 3. Pull the latest changes with Git: "git pull" (without quotes)
 4. The update including the branch with the new blue skin is downloaded